Rodalies rail services to resume progressively after agreement on safety conditions

 A large crane next to the R4 Rodalies train that impacted a wall in Gelida / Jordi Pujolar

-Renfe reported on Thursday morning that they had begun removing the train that had been involved in an accident in Gelida.
+Renfe reported on Thursday afternoon that they had removed half of the train that had been involved in an accident in Gelida.

 The first train car, the one that impacted with the fallen wall, will be dismantled on site, while the other cars will be moved to the warehouse for "proper inspection," Antonio Carmona, Renfe's spokesperson in Catalonia, said.